Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

 The description is a single, concise sentence with no wasted words.
-However, it is perhaps too brief, lacking any structure or elaboration that might aid understanding.
+It is appropriately short but could benefit from slightly more structure or clarity.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.